ybharatu/YouTube_pathfinder/HELPME.md

 1. Searches YouTube for videos matching a query
 2. Collects initial videos from search results (depth=0)
-3. Visits each video and collects recommended videos (depth=1)
+3. For each depth level, visits videos and collects recommendations (depth=1, 2, etc.)
 4. Saves results to a CSV file with trackable depth and source
+5. Can create a graph visualization from the CSV

 ## Installation